IBM/aspera-cli/tests/README.md

 | `stdin`       | `String` | Input to command.                      |
 | `expect`      | `String` | Expected output.                       |

-Some tags have special meaning while other tags are only a way to group test cases togeteher (for example to skip them).
+Some tags have special meaning while other tags are only a way to group test cases together (for example to skip them).

 | Tag           | Description                                            |
 |---------------|--------------------------------------------------------|